Skip to main content

 One Unknown

 The semblance hypothesis has identified multiple lines of indirect evidence supporting the plausibility of the IPL mechanism (see Evidence page).
-However, no studies have yet investigated inter-neuronal inter-spine interactions to test for the presence of IPLs.
-The IPL mechanism consists of inter-dendritic branch inter-spine interactions between spines, mainly belonging to different neurons, and is expected to involve the following spectrum of changes.
+However, no studies have yet investigated inter-neuronal inter-spine interactions with the specific aim to test for the presence of IPLs.
+The IPL mechanism consists of inter-dendritic branch inter-spine interactions between spines, mainly belonging to different neurons.
+Most likely, it involves a spectrum of mechanisms.
+They can be tested as follows.

-1. At the most transient end of the spectrum, a localized electrical field can form between inter-LINKed spines.
-Given that extracellular potentials can influence nearby neuronal membranes through ephaptic coupling [1, 2], and that abutted spines at IPL-eligible sites are separated by as little as 10–30 nm of extracellular space [3, 4], it is possible to infer that such fields could permit highly reversible, rapid voltage transfer between spine heads without persistent structural change.
+2. Another possible mechanism is localized electrical field that can form between inter-LINKed spines.
+Given that extracellular potentials can influence nearby neuronal membranes through ephaptic coupling [6, 7], and that abutted spines at IPL-eligible sites are separated by as little as 10–30 nm of extracellular space [8, 9], it is possible to infer that such fields could permit highly reversible, rapid voltage transfer between spine heads without persistent structural change.

-2. Experimental data suggest that AMPA receptor-containing vesicles with small diameters fuse with spine membrane due to VAMP2 [5].
-This is crucial for AMPA receptor delivery to the postsynaptic membrane, a key process in LTP induction [6] that can be explained in terms of IPL formation [7].
+3. Experimental data suggest that AMPA receptor subunit-containing vesicles with small diameters fuse with spine membrane due to VAMP2 [10].
+In addition to delivering AMPA receptor subunit to the postsynaptic membrane [11], this serves another purpose.
+The vesicles membranes get incorporated with the lateral spine membrane regions of spines to cause regional spine enlargement.
+The extent of LTP induction correlates with the ability to learn and can be explained in terms of IPL formation [12].

 References